The name “Lafiya” has been chosen because it means “health and wellness” in Hausa, a local dialect present in both Senegal and Ghana.

 What do you gain from participation?

-Six months of direct incubation support from Impact Hubs Basel, Accra, Dakar and Medellín – locally rooted, globally connected
+Six months of direct incubation support from Impact Hubs Basel, Accra, Dakar, Medellín and Phnom Penh – locally rooted, globally connected

-Six months of direct health innovation advisory and networking support from the African Health Innovation Centre
+Six months of direct health innovation advisory and networking support from experts in the Impact Hub network

 Who are We Looking For?